ha0ye/haoye.us/content/about/header/index.md

   About Hao Ye
 ---

-I am the Reproducibility Librarian at the University of Florida Health Science Center Libraries.
-After a meandering route through computer science, psychology, oceanography, and ecology, he now focuses on developing and promoting tools and practices to empower researchers across all disciplines, backgrounds, and career stages.
-Hao is passionate about open science and reproducible research as a lever to shift academic culture towards more equity and inclusion, facilitate collaborations, and dismantle gatekeeping.
+As the Reproducibility Librarian at the University of Florida, I provide training and consultations in open research, reproducible practices, and computational workflows.

+I have had a meandering academic and educational path through computer science, psychology, oceanography, and ecology.
+Primarily, I have been motivated in finding opportunities to use my expertise to solve interesting problems.

+I am interested in making academia and research more inclusive and open, through better tools, training, incentives, and enforcement of norms.

 ## Education